Love Cheque Charge

 Love Cheque Charge (幸福兌換券 (xìng fú duì huàn quàn)) is a 2014 Taiwanese romantic-fantasy comedy television series produced by Sanlih E-Television.
-Starring George Hu and Phoebe Yuan as the main leads, with KunDa Hsieh, Jay Shih, Smile Weng, Jet Chao and Jessie Chang as the main supporting cast.
-The Chinese title literally translates to "Happiness Coupon", which is in reference to the promise between the two main characters.
+Starring George Hu and Phoebe Yuan as the main leads, the supporting cast includes KunDa Hsieh, Jay Shih, Smile Weng, Jet Chao and Jessie Chang.
+The Chinese title literally translates to "Happiness Coupon", which is in reference to a promise between the two main characters.
 Filming took place from August 15, 2014 till December 12, 2014 and was filmed as the drama aired.
-First original broadcast began September 3, 2014 on SETTV channel airing weekly from Monday till Friday at 8:00-9:00 pm.
-Final episode was aired on December 15, 2014 with 74 episodes total.
+The first original broadcast began September 3, 2014 on SETTV channel, airing weekly from Monday till Friday at 8:00-9:00 pm.
+The last of the 74 episodes aired on December 15, 2014.

 Synopsis

 In Summer 2011 Shi Bo Hai (KunDa Hsieh) asks a stranger to help him pass a message to his girlfriend.
 That stranger Thomas He Bu Fan (George Hu) meets up with Bo Hai's girlfriend Angel Xu Man Man (Phoebe Yuan) to tell her that Bo Hai wants to break up with her.
 She becomes so distraught with emotions that she makes a scene in public.
 To calm her down Bu Fan writes an agreement on a travelers check, that he will marry her if she does not get married by age thirty.
 Xu Man Man heartbroken leaves with the check in her hand, but what she doesn't know is that Bo Hai was involve in an accident and did not want her to mourn for his death.
 Three years past and in Autumn 2014, He Bu Fan unsatisfied with his life in the US returns to Taiwan.
 On his first day back in Taiwan he encounters Xu Man Man on the metro.
 He does not remember her but she remembers him and shows him the check as she wants him to hold up to his promise three years ago, in attempt to pull a prank on him: He Bu Fan said that he always fulfills his promises.